Rostec Pulse Detonation Engine

 4. Multifarious Application in Space

-China has been steadily funding next-generation propulsion technologies to increase its space capability.
-The development of PDE is part of a larger Chinese strategy to create next-generation space and defense capabilities that include enhanced rocket propulsion, reusability in space vehicles, and hypersonic missiles.
+China has been steadily investing in new propulsion technologies to improve its ability to go into space.
+PDE is part of a bigger plan by China to make better space and defense technologies for the next generation.
+These advancements encompass improved rocket propulsion, reusable space vehicles, and hypersonic missiles.

 PDE technology presents various engineering and execution difficulties even if its potential benefits are outstanding: